Cherrylights/Tribe/README.md

-Cursed-Monster
+Tribe
 ==============

-Project1 for the creation and computation course in OCAD
+Project 3 for the creation and computation course in OCADU